This feature is only available in the Professional release

 Turning on this option will protect you against clickjacking.
 It does so by preventing your site's pages to be loaded in a, Frame, IFrame or Object tag unless this comes from a page inside your own site.
 Please note that if your site relies on its pages being accessible through frames / iframes displayed on other sites (NOT on your site displaying content from other sites, that's irrelevant!) then you should not enable this option.
 If unsure, enable it.

 Internet Explorer 9 and later, as well as Google Chrome, will try by default to guess the content type of downloaded documents regardless of what the MIME header sent by the server.
 Let's say a malicious user to upload an executable file, e.g. a .EXE file or a Chrome Extension, under an innocent file extension as .jpg (image file).
 When a victim tries downloading this file, IE and Chrome will try to guess the file type, identify it as an executable file and under certain circumstances executing it.
 This means that your site could be unwittingly used to serve malware.
-Such an event could result in your site being blacklisted by browser makers and cause their browsers to display a warning to users when visiting your site.
+Such an event could result in your site being added to a list of known bad sites by browser makers and cause their browsers to display a warning to users when visiting your site.
 By enabling this feature you instruct IE and Chrome to respect the file type sent by your server, eliminating this issue.
 See the relevant MSDN article for more information.

 Enabling this option in .htaccess Maker will instruct the browser to try preventing this issue.
 Please note that this only works on compatible browsers (IE8; Chrome; Safari and other WebKit browsers) and only applies to reflected XSS attacks.
 Stored XSS attacks, where the malicious Javscript is stored in the database, is NOT prevented.
 You should consider this protection a safety belt.
 Not wearing a safety belt in the event of an accident pretty much guarantees serious injury or death.
 Wearing a safety belt minimises the possibility of injury or death but does not always prevent it.
 This option is your safety belt against the most common type of XSS attacks.
 You should use it but don't expect it to stop everything thrown your way.
 Always keep your software up-to-date, especially when a security release is published!